Author: Chris Boggs

 Because the relationship between the PEO and the client is a contractual relationship, the insured should not enter into the relationship until it reads and fully understands ALL the responsibilities placed on it and the PEO by the contract.
 Further, all the charges and fees, including potential additional fees, should be known up front.

 The contract should be reviewed thoroughly by the client, its lawyer and maybe its accountant.
-But the insurance agent should NOT undertake to review the contract – unless there is a lawyer on staff.
+But the insurance agent should not review the contract – unless there is a lawyer on staff.
 The extent of the agent's involvement is to advise on the workers' comp issues and give the client some questions to ask.
 Don't help them make the decision regarding which PEO to choose – your E&O carrier will appreciate it.

-April 14, 2017
+Last Updated: April 14, 2017